Cantera/cantera-website/pages/compiling/installation-reqs.rst

   Note that it is not possible to simultaneously install the Python 2 and Python 3 interfaces;
   you'll have to use separate builds if you want to install both (however, this is an unlikely scenario).
 In addition, note Cantera 2.4 is the last version that will support Python 2.
-If you checked out the most recent commit on the ``master`` branch of the git repository, support for Python 2 has already been dropped and you cannot use these options.
+If you checked out the most recent commit on the ``main`` branch of the git repository, support for Python 2 has already been dropped and you cannot use these options.

 * After you've :ref:`cloned the source code <sec-source-code>`, configure the Cantera build by